 An IDE is made up of three main components: a source code editor, a build automation tool (compiler), and a debugger.
 Programmers use the source code editor to create code, while the build automation tool is used to compile the code, and the debugger is used to test or debug the program in order to address any errors in the code.
 These IDEs also include functionality such as object and data modeling, as well as unit testing.

 Several IDEs include real-time smart code completion and validation of faults.
-For swiftly modifying the C program.
+To swiftly modify the C program.

-In the coming section, we will be discussing some of the best C IDEs out of which some are open source (free) and commercial (paid) software.
+In the coming section, we will discuss some of the best C IDEs, some of which are open-source (free) and commercial (paid) software.